 Data protection information for customers and business partners

-DATA PROTECTION INFORMATION ACC.
-ART.
+DATA PROTECTION INFORMATION PURSUANT TO ART.
 13 / ART.
 14 GDPR

-The protection of your personal data is of particular concern to us.
-We therefore process your personal data ("data" for short) exclusively on the basis of the statutory provisions.
-With this general data protection information, we want to inform you comprehensively about the processing of your data in our company and the data protection claims and rights to which you are entitled in accordance with Art.
+The protection of your personal data is very important to us.
+We therefore process your personal data (hereinafter referred to as "data") exclusively on the basis of the statutory provisions.
+With this general data protection information, we would like to provide you with comprehensive information about the processing of your data in our company and your data protection rights and entitlements in accordance with Art.
 13 / Art.
 14 of the General Data Protection Regulation (GDPR).

 1. Who is responsible for data processing and who can you contact?